Liberdus/liberdus-docs/docs/liberdus-token/staking.md

 ## 🔄 Validator Lifecycle

-The lifecycle of a Liberdus validator describes the sequence of states a validator node passes through, from joining the network to exiting.
+The [lifecycle of a Liberdus validator](/docs/liberdus-token/staking.md) describes the sequence of states a validator node passes through, from joining the network to exiting.
 Understanding this lifecycle is crucial for maintaining uptime, avoiding penalties, and maximizing rewards.

 1. **Joining the Network** – Stake the minimum required LIB tokens to join the network.
 2. **Standby Phase** – Remain online and responsive while waiting to join the active network.
 3. **Active Phase** – Perform consensus and validate transactions.
-4. **Rotation & Standby** – Rotate out of the active set back into standby.
+4. **Rotation & Standby** – Validators are periodically rotated out of the active set to give standby validators a chance to participate.
+After rotation, a validator returns to the standby state, ready for future activation.
 5. **Unstaking & Exit** – You can remove your stake and rewards at any time.

 Maintaining uptime and reliability throughout this lifecycle is essential to avoid penalties.